Priority Registration for Summer and Fall classes starts March 9; Open Registration begins March 12.

 Want to quit?
 Help is available.

-Even after the first week of classes, you still have many registration options through our late-starting classes.
-Some classes start in late January, others in February or March.
+Some Spring Semester classes start in February or March.
 You may register for a class up to midnight on the first day the class meets.
 View a list of late-starting classes (PDF).
 For the most up to date information, please visit www.clcillinois.edu/classes.
-We hope to see you on campus this spring!

 More News & Events